Sinclair QL: Clones

 After Amstrad abandoned the QL in 1986, several companies previously involved in the QL peripherals market stepped in to fill the void.
 These included CST and DanSoft, creators of the Thor line of compatible systems; Miracle Systems, creator of the Gold Card and Super Gold Card processor/memory upgrade cards and the QXL PC-based hardware emulator; and Qubbesoft, with the Aurora, the first replacement QL mainboard, with enhanced graphics modes.

 In the late 1990s, two partly QL-compatible motherboards named Q40 and Q60 (collectively referred to as Qx0) were designed by Peter Graf and marketed by D&D Systems.
 The Q40 and Q60, based on the Motorola 68040 and 68060 CPUs respectively, are much more powerful than the original QL and have the ability among other things (such as multimedia, high resolution graphics, Ethernet networking etc.) to run the Linux operating system.

 In 2013 Peter Graf announced that he was working on the Q68, a FPGA based QL compatible single board computer.
 The Q68 was first presented to the public in April 2014 and became available in autumn 2017.
 It is produced and marketed by Derek Stewart (of former D&D Systems).

 Hardware add-ons such as new developments like the QL-SD (designed by Peter Graf) and reengineered or even expanded 1990s designs such as QubIDE interfaces (by José Leandro Novellón).
 Trump, Gold & Super Gold Cards (by Tetroid) are still being produced for the original QL.

 RWAP Software supplies various hardware and software upgrades and spare parts.

 Operating systems

 Patched or reengineered versions of QDOS were produced, most notably Minerva which gradually evolved into a completely rewritten operating system, offering improved speed, with multitasking SuperBASIC interpreters.
 Tony Tebby went on to produce another updated operating system, SMSQ/E, which has continued to be developed for the Sinclair QL and emulators, offering many more features.

 Emulators, virtual QLs and distributions

-Quite a few emulators and virtual QLs became available over time of which Q-emuLator (Windows/Mac), QPC2 (Windows), SMSQmulator (Java), ZEsarUX (Windows/Mac/Linux) and sQLux (Windows/Mac/Linux) are actively maintained.
+Several emulators and virtual QLs became available over time, of which Q-emuLator (Windows/Mac), QPC2 (Windows), SMSQmulator (Java), ZEsarUX (Windows/Mac/Linux) and sQLux (Windows/Mac/Linux) are actively maintained.

 Several distributions of emulators, applications and information have been produced, of which Black Phoenix and QL/E are the most actively maintained.